 “In North Carolina, it’s the responsibility of the local county commission to fund the construction and maintenance of community college facilities,” said Carl M. Short, chair of the College’s Board of Trustees.
 “It is important that the College’s Board of Trustees formally demonstrate its support for these needs.
 Rowan-Cabarrus Community College has been a vital contributor to the economic health of both Rowan and Cabarrus counties for many years and has long been recognized for its important role in the education and retraining of our citizens.”

-The resolutions include support for:
+The three resolutions include support for:

 * A November 2014 Cabarrus County bond referendum, and

 * A General Assembly campaign entitled “Support North Carolina’s Economic Recovery by Reinvesting Funds in the State’s Community Colleges.”